 3. Use Your Hazards and Pull Over if There’s a Problem

 If something requires your attention in the backseat to the extent that it can’t be addressed while you’re driving or stopped at a red light, you might be tempted to put it off until you reach the next exit or your destination.
 It’s better to be safe than sorry, so if you notice that your toddler has unbuckled themselves, is handling something that they shouldn’t be, or is having a non-stop tantrum, it may be better to just turn your hazard lights on, gradually slow down, and pull over to a safe area on the side of the road where there’s ample distance between your vehicle and passing motorists.
+But the best way to keep you protected while you’re driving is to get car insurance.

 4. Don’t Follow Closely Behind Other Vehicles